ALexanderpu/CodingPractice/README.md

 ### Saving The University Again:

 As long as there is an instance of CS in the current program, we always swap the latest (rightmost) instance.
 After each swap, we can recompute the damage and check whether it is still more than D. If it is not, then we can terminate the program.
 If we ever run out of instances of CS to swap, but the damage that the program will cause is still more than D, then the universe is doomed

+### Go-gopher

+This problem is interactive, which means that the concepts of input and output are different than in standard Code Jam problems. (have to flush after print the output: fflush(stdout) in order to get the next input)